What is re-enrolment and re-declaration?

 To find out how much your clients will need to pay, they should ask their pension scheme provider.

-Your clients must keep records of how they’ve met their legal duties, including:
+Your clients should continue to keep records of how they’ve met their legal duties, including:

 - the names and addresses of those they’ve put into a pension scheme